 - Welsh mountain ponies come from Wales

 Riders in native pony classes will be expected to perform an individual show.
+Riders can be any age, apart from in mini and junior classes where relevant age restrictions apply.

 “Make sure your pony has correctly fitted tack and always check breed standards for advice on trimming and showing your native.